 The Legislature established the ConnectME Fund in 2006 as a "non-lapsing fund administered by the Authority for the purposes of supporting the activities and projects of the Authority under [Chapter 93 of Title 35-A]."
 35-A M.R.S.A. § 9211(1).
 The ConnectME Fund is intended to be funded through an assessment on communications services providers in the State of Maine on a competitively neutral basis.
 Id. § 9211(2).
-According to Phillip Linley, executive director of the Authority and a State's witness at the trial, the ConnectME Fund is one source of funds for the Authority's activities and projects, but not the only source of funds.
+According to Phillip Lindley, executive director of the Authority and a State's witness at the trial, the ConnectME Fund is one source of funds for the Authority's activities and projects, but not the only source of funds.
 Trial Transcript Vol. I (Tr.
-I): 46-47 (testimony of Phillip Linley).
+I): 46-47 (testimony of Phillip Lindley).
 The Authority's activities and projects are also supported by the Broadband Sustainability Fund, see infra, and federal grants.
 Id.; see also 35-A M.R.S.A. § 9216(5)-(6) (2010).

-The Authority has awarded approximately \$9.8 million in grants from the ConnectME Fund to promote the construction of telecommunications infrastructure in unserved areas of the State.
+The Authority has awarded at least 122 grants totaling approximately \$9.8 million, averaging \$80,327 per grant, from the ConnectME Fund to ILECs and CLECs in order to promote the construction of telecommunications infrastructure in unserved and underserved areas of the State.
 Tr.
-I: 48-49 (Linley); Pl.s' Ex.
-19. These grants have benefited the recipients thereof and those who live in the formerly unserved areas.
+I: 47-49 (Lindley); Pl.s' Ex.
+19. These grants have benefited the recipients thereof and the consumers who live in the formerly unserved or underserved areas.
 Tr.
-I: 49-51 (Linley).
+I: 49-51 (Lindley).
+Thus, both ILECs and CLECs have furthered the goals of the State to provide access to unserved areas in Maine.
+Tr.
+I: 109 (Lindley).
+Many of the ConnectME Fund grants have funded over 80% of the projected costs of a given project and resulted in increased broadband access in unserved and underserved areas.
+Tr.
+I: 98 (Lindley).